gkalab/picochessweb-dietpi/README.md

 You can run the playbook again if you update engine or audio files.
 The first run on a freshly installed system takes a little over 20 minutes using wifi.

-After initial installation, to just update PicoChess you can enter `ansible-playbook main.yml tags=picochess`
+After initial installation, to just update PicoChess you can enter `ansible-playbook main.yml --tags picochess`

 ## Cleanup